-Some of you may be interested in Dr Bruce Cohen’s, new book which is out this month — Psychiatric Hegemony: A Marxist Theory of Mental Illness.
+Some of you may be interested in Dr Bruce Cohen’s, new book which is out this month, Psychiatric Hegemony: A Marxist Theory of Mental Illness.
 The text has been endorsed by Derek Summerfield, Frank Furedi and Howard Waitzkin.
-Here’s the blurb and further details:

 This book offers a comprehensive Marxist critique of the business of mental health, demonstrating how the prerogatives of neoliberal capitalism for productive, self-governing citizens have allowed the discourse on mental illness to expand beyond the psychiatric institution into many previously untouched areas of public and private life including the home, school and the workplace.
 Through historical and contemporary analysis of psy-professional knowledge-claims and practices, Bruce Cohen shows how the extension of psychiatric authority can only be fully comprehended through the systematic theorising of power relations within capitalist society.

 Book is available from this link.
 Review copies are available on request from [email protected] If your institution has a subscription to the Palgrave/Springer catalogue, you’ll be able to download the PDF version from there.

-Psychreg is not responsible for the contents of external websites.
-Psychreg is mainly for information purposes only.
-Never disregard professional psychological or medical advice, nor delay in seeking professional advice or treatment because of something you have read on this website.
-We run a directory of mental health service providers.
+Disclaimer: Psychreg is mainly for information purposes only.
+Materials on this website are not intended to be a substitute for professional advice, diagnosis, medical treatment, or therapy.
+Never disregard professional psychological or medical advice nor delay in seeking professional advice or treatment because of something you have read on this website.
+Read our full disclaimer here.